fablabbcn/mdef-docs/docs/2025-26/year-1/t-3/mdefest-challenge/index.md

 ## Syllabus

-The MDEFest Fabrication Challenge is an intensive two-sprint workshop (4 weeks total) designed to prototype and iterate multimodal systemic artifacts through autonomous, self-directed learning.
+The MDEFabrication Fest is an intensive two-sprint workshop (4 weeks total) designed to prototype and iterate multimodal systemic artifacts through autonomous, self-directed learning.
 Students work as distributed collectives—collaborating across individual agency—to design hands-on interventions that engage audiences at MDEFest with tangible experiences that integrate analog, biological, and digital modalities.

 This challenge prioritizes **autonomy** as a core methodology, where student agency drives research, prototyping, and iteration.
 Rather than constant instructional support, expert facilitators provide targeted feedback and **technical support two days per week**, creating space for deep making work and collective problem-solving in between.